 Advanced Opportunities allow for students to individualize their high school learning plan to get a jump start on their future.
-These options include dual credit, technical competency credit, Advanced Placement, and International Baccalaureate programs.
+These options include dual credit, workforce training, certification exams, Advanced Placement, and International Baccalaureate programs.

-If you are interested in pursuing Advanced Opportunities, you may be overwhelmed with the application process and college-level lingo.
-Here are some helpful tips to set you up for success:
+Students interested in pursuing Advanced Opportunities may be overwhelmed with the application process and college-level terminology.
+Here are some helpful tips for success:

 - Meet with the school counselor/college and career advisor

 - Develop a learning plan

-Having a preliminary course plan sketched out is critical to effectively take advantage of the possibilities available through Advanced Opportunities.
-The learning plan should include high school courses needed for graduation, and could include courses such as dual credit, workforce training or other advanced course work.
+Having a plan sketched out is critical to effectively taking advantage of Advanced Opportunities.
+A learning plan should include high school courses needed for graduation, and could include courses such as dual credit, workforce training or other advanced course work.
 This should be a fluid document because long term goals are likely to change.
-Thoughtful and intentional planning will help ensure that the credits you earn will apply toward the certificate or degree you intend to attain.
+Thoughtful and intentional planning will help ensure that the credits earned will apply toward the certificate or degree intended.

 - Contact Colleges/Universities

-Idaho institutions have personnel available to assist you in planning for the transition between high school and college.
+Idaho colleges have personnel available to assist you in planning for the transition between high school and college.
 Reach out to the dual credit offices across the state to learn about the options available for high school students.
-Do not feel limited to just your local institutions.
-Many colleges/universities have both online and satellite campuses.
+Do not feel limited to just local college, as many colleges/universities have both online and satellite campuses.

 - Create an Advanced Opportunities account

-By creating an account, you will be able to track where your funds are, request payment for courses and exams, and view the status of payments.
-Accounts must be activated by your school before funds are allocated.
-Check with your local school district to learn more about your local application process for Fast Forward funding.
+By creating an account, a student will be able to track where funds are, request payment for courses and exams, and view the status of payments.
+Accounts must be activated by their school before funds are allocated.
+Students should check with their local school district to learn more about the local application process for Advanced Opportunities funding.

-The Fast Forward program provides every student attending an Idaho public school an allocation of $4,125 to use towards Advanced Opportunities in grades 7-12.
+The Advanced Opportunities program provides every student attending an Idaho public school an allocation of $4,125 to use towards Advanced Opportunities in grades 7-12.
 The funds can be used for a variety of offerings: